What is the Difference Between Flat and Satin Paint?

 Not sure which type of paint you should use for your job?

-And hopefully, by the end of this article, you will be able to decide which one is the right paint product for you…
+Let’s take a look at both satin and flat paint, and compare them over different aspects.
+Hopefully, by the end of this article, you will be able to decide which one is the right paint product for you…

 1- Cost

+If you’re on a tight budget, deciding which paint to use based on cost might be your only option.
 Keep in mind, however, that choosing the cheaper paint might not always give you the best look in all rooms or areas.

 With that in mind, flat paint proves to be the cheaper of the two options.